jaek/comp9311/notes/1-entity_relationship_model.md

 i.e (weight, height)
 - Multi-valued - consists of a number of values of the same type, i.e { email_address1, email_eddress2...}
-- An attribute of an entity may have a NULL value .
+- An attribute of an entity may have a NULL value.
 - A *derived attribute* is an attribute whose value can be derived from other attributes/entities.

 ### Relationships

-[Relationships](/notes/relationships.md) capture how entities are related to one another.
+[Relationships](/notes/relationships_types.md) capture how entities are related to one another.

 - An entity type may be related to any number of other entity types.
 - Each entity type that participates in a relationship plays a particular **role** in the relationship.